IainHigh/Wideband-AMC-Open-Set/YOLO-Model/README.md

 # TODO:

 ## Now:
-- Make sure randomness is correctly seeded.
-Start model twice sequentially, create a new dataset each time, and make sure the results are the same.

-## This Week:
 - increase model size - currently training is pretty quick, model may just be fairly small - improved by increasing size.
+Should be able to do this purely from the parameters in config_wideband_yolo.py

 ## Later:
 - Document this (write this readme)